 According to the European Environmental Agency (EEA), 90% of the population in urban areas in Europe is exposed to harmful levels of air pollution, with concentrations of PM2.5 responsible for over 400,000 premature deaths in 2015.
 This is due to both local sources (industry, transport, fossil fuel combustion etc.) as well as transported anthropogenic or natural pollution (e.g. dust, wildfires).
 Although no minimum threshold is established of which below there are no health effects of exposure to air pollutants like particulate matter, EEA puts forth standards for air pollutants and the World Health Organization recommends guidelines per pollutant, both globally and for Europe.

-Our research is geared towards the monitoring of gaseous and particulate pollutants, as well as the detection and measurement of chemical compounds that are harmful to the environment and public health.
-The focus is on the monitoring of pollutant concentrations, their spatial distribution and temporal trends and the deep understanding of the mechanisms/processes controlling their levels and variability.
+Our research is geared towards the monitoring and modeling of gaseous and particulate pollutants, as well as the detection and measurement of chemical compounds that are harmful to the environment and public health.
+The focus is on the monitoring and city-scale modeling of pollutant concentrations, their spatial distribution and temporal trends and the deep understanding of the mechanisms/processes controlling their levels and variability.

 Our activities include: